RakhithJK/dbeaver-dbeaver-wiki/Develop-in-Eclipse.md

 DBeaver is an [Eclipse RCP](https://wiki.eclipse.org/Rich_Client_Platform) application.
-It consists from a set of Eclipse plugins, features and products.
+It consists of a set of Eclipse plugins, features and products.

 ## Opening workspace in Eclipse